 Scandinavian-Style Cured Salmon “Gravlax”

 With COVID-19 slowly closing in on my Northern California area, I’ve been too distracted to write or post these days.
 But today, with my boys home from school, the reality of this pandemic is truly settling in.
-Cancelations of life events makes me feel like a giant “pause” button has been pressed on our lives.
-Consequently, we are now forced to accept and adjust to this unusual and disconcerting new reality.
-I’ve always read people never fully process crisis or disaster until it effects your daily life.
+Cancelations of life events make me feel like a giant “pause” button has been pressed on our lives.
+Consequently, we are now forced to accept and adjust to this unusual and disturbing new reality.
+I’ve always read people never fully process a crisis or disaster until it affects their daily lives.
 But once it does, your eyes open wide.
 My eyes are now fully open.

-I have deep concern, sympathy and compassion for anyone frightened and or suffering right now, it is heartbreaking to even read about.
+I have a deep concern, sympathy, and compassion for anyone frightened and or suffering right now, it is heartbreaking to even read about.
 To help myself cope, I have decided I would try and keep posting, at least when life allows.
-My goal here is to help distract myself from (and possibly others) from the panic swirling around us as this global crisis unfolds rapidly.
-This Scandinavian style cured salmon recipe seemed like an appropriate one as it stemmed from a trip to Denmark I took with my family almost a year ago.
+My goal here is to help distract myself (and possibly others) from the panic swirling around us as this global crisis unfolds rapidly.
+This Scandinavian-style cured salmon recipe seemed like an appropriate one as it stemmed from a trip to Denmark I took with my family almost a year ago.
 Unable to travel now, I look back on that trip longingly.
 Truthfully, I find cooking and baking to be a calming activity, and I need more calm right now.
-It is my hope that people embrace home cooking a bit more in coming weeks, as we continue to bunker down and practice more “social distancing“.
+I hope that people embrace home cooking a bit more in the coming weeks, as we continue to bunker down and practice more “social distancing“.

 Scandinavian style cured salmon

 Gravlax (or cured salmon) is perhaps one of the most famous Scandinavian dishes there is.
 Although many know of its popularity, very few know its ancient, Arctic history.
-Food historians are able to trace gravlax as far back as the 14th-century.
-During the Middle-Ages, salt was an expensive commodity and not commonly used to preserve food.
-In North-Sweden, peasantsdeveloped an unusual technique called “gravad lax”, which simply meant “buried salmon”.
+Food historians can trace gravlax as far back as the 14th century.
+During the Middle Ages, salt was an expensive commodity and not commonly used to preserve food.
+In North Sweden, peasants developed an unusual technique called “gravad lax”, which simply meant “buried salmon”.

 Scandinavian style cured salmon